MinimalLines/Minimal-Lines/README.md

-# Home
-This is the website for Minimal Lines, developer of MacOS and iOS applications.

 ## FastTask for MacOS

 The fastest way to get tasks into Reminders.app on your Mac.
 Launch, type, exit.
 Go back to what you were doing.